33 Interesting Facts About Yemen

 The flag of Yemen (Shutterstock)

-22. Yemen is the Middle East’s poorest country and the Arab World’s second-poorest when measured by GDP per capita based on purchasing power parity (PPP).
+23. Yemen has long been ranked the Middle East’s poorest country and the Arab World’s second-poorest when measured by GDP per capita based on purchasing power parity (PPP).

 The Dar al-Hajar in Yemen